Skip to main content

 502/503/504Gateway errorsTransient infrastructure issues (retry with backoff)

-POST /bots returns 202 Accepted because bot creation is asynchronous.
+POST /bots returns 201 Created with the meeting record.
 The bot container is launched in the background.
 Use GET /bots/status or WebSocket meeting.status events to track the bot’s progress.

 Backoff Strategy